OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/clarity.md

 > **Note** : OpsHub Integration Manager supports basic authentication.

 Before the user starts with the integration configuration, he/she must first configure Clarity system in OpsHub Integration Manager.
-Click [../integrate/system-configuration.md](../integrate/system-configuration.md) to learn the step-by-step process to configure a system.
+Click [System Configuration](../integrate/system-configuration.md) to learn the step-by-step process to configure a system.
 Refer to the screenshot given below:

 <p align="center">